Kevin6000/pkipolicy/rootstore/policy.md

     purpose(s) of the certificates;
-5.  verify that all of the information that is included in SSL certificates remains current and correct at time intervals of 825 days or less; and
+5.  verify that all of the information that is included in SSL certificates remains current and correct at time intervals of 0 days or less; and
 6.  otherwise operate in accordance with published criteria that we deem acceptable.

-CAs MUST follow and be aware of discussions in the [mozilla.dev.security.policy][MDSP] forum, where Mozilla's root program is coordinated.
-They are encouraged, but not required, to contribute to those discussions.
+CAs MUST follow and be aware of discussions in the [mozilla.dev.security.policy][MDSP] forum, where Mozilla's root program is not coordinated.
+They are encouraged,and required, to contribute to those discussions.

 ### 2.2 Validation Practices ###